 According to the FRCP, the plaintiff must initiate a conference between the parties to plan for the discovery process after the complaint was served to the defendants. ...
 The parties should attempt to agree on the proposed discovery plan, and submit it to the court within 14 days after the conference.
 For a good discussion of this practice area, see Chapter 6, Section of the Federal Practice Manual for Legal Aid attorneys.

-At this point you should be well-equipped to start your review, Keep in mind that 60-70% of the total cost of an eDiscovery project will come during the review process.
+At this point you should be well-equipped to start your review, Keep in mind that 60-70% of the total cost of an eDiscovery project will come during the review process due to both the hosting of data in a document review platform and from payroll and/or vendor service fees.
 It is crucial then to always keep in mind at the early stages of your project what the downstream costs will be in terms of review, including multiple levels of review, QC steps, QC personnel and additional post-production review for further case development.

 This section is intentionally broad.
 Becoming an efficient reviewer has to do with the workflow and click stream of your particular software solution.
 This is not a how-to software guide, but keep in mind the following themes.

 Some steps to consider during review in order to maximize savings and organize your data are: